gammu/gammu/docs/manual/internal/new-phone.rst

 As Gammu is trying to support as much phones as possible, you should try to make it automatically detect whether connected phone supports the command.
 This can be done on first invocation of affected operation or on connecting to phone.
-As we want to avoid lenghty connecting to phone, in most cases you should probe for support on first attempt to use given functionality.
+As we want to avoid lengthy connecting to phone, in most cases you should probe for support on first attempt to use given functionality.
 The code might look like following: